jadijadi/lpic1book/1021_design_hard_disk_layout.md

 | var | Variable data |

 ## Partitions
 In Linux world, devices are defined at /dev/.
-First SCSI disk is /dev/sda, second SCSI disk is /dev/sdb, ... and first SATA disk (older systems) is /dev/hda.
+First SATA disk is /dev/sda, second SATA disk is /dev/sdb, ... and first SCSI disk (older systems) is /dev/hda.

 You have to *PARTITION* the disks, that is creating smaller parts on a big disk and calling them /dev/sda1 (first partition on first SCSI disk) or /dev/hd**b**3 (3rd partition on second disk).